Origins-Eternity/ER-Core/README.md

 ![This is an image](https://s1.ax1x.com/2022/12/28/pSSP7Sx.png)
 ### Replace The Products of Lava and Water
 **When lava and water meets, the original obsidian will be replaced with basalt blocks.**
 ### Default World Type
 **It's not really a change, but rather swapping the RTG world type with the default world type.
 Valid only when Realistic Terrain Generation and other fork version which has the same modid is installed.**
+### Regeneration
+**When the player uses an item, if the mod detects an increase in the player's maxhealth, it will give the Regeneration II buff for 10 seconds.
+Valid only when First Aid is installed at the same time, and can be turned off in the configuration file.**
+### Maxhealth Fix
+**This is a fix for First Aid.
+These issues arise when installing First Aid and other mods that have the ability to increase the player's maxhealth at the same time.
+This mod currently fixes an issue where players have less health when re-entering a world or returning to the Overworld from the End, and can not gain maxhealth when respawning.**
 ## Content
 **All content is also designed for the above modpack, you can customize what should be added in the configuration file, and all content will not be added by default.**
 ### Ores